Note: This post may contain affiliate links. Please see my disclosure page for more details.

 For years, I dealt with it, thinking it was part of life.
 For four long years, I took nothing but the occasional anti-anxiety pill when my reality felt too much to bear and the only thing I could do to calm myself was lie down, face-down, and breathe.

 I thought that quitting my job and getting out of the city that I had grown to hate would fix me.
 I thought that what I was suffering was purely situational, that traveling would cure my anxiety and depression.
 So, I planned my exit strategy.
 I sold all my stuff, gave notice to my job, and set off to travel, like all the blogs told me I should.

 For a while, I truly was living my dream.
 Anxiety and depression were dots on the horizon.
 I met every challenge with moxie and determination and improvised wildly.
 I chatted with every stranger, challenged myself, and threw myself into this new life.
 And god, was I really happy.

-Traveling full-time is where I want to be.
+Traveling is what I want to be doing.
 Travel animates me and endlessly fascinates me.
 It brings me in touch with my best and truest self.
 Routine is what gets me down.
 Routine is what kills me.
-But the last month or so, I was stuck traveling with depression, which is barely travel at all.
-I was in survival mode.
+But the last month or so, I was stuck traveling with depression, which is barely traveling at all.
+It’s survival mode.
 I’d make deals with myself to urge myself out of the room, escaping only for a few blocks before the world felt oppressive and heavy and I’d retreat to my room or dorm.
 That?
 That wasn’t travel.

 “I am a series of small victories and huge defeats and I am as amazed as any other that I have gotten from here to there.” – Charles Bukowski